ProtonMail/proton-bridge/release-notes/bridge_early.md

 ### Fixed

-- Ensured returning of newlines when returning headers (including a fix for sending from emClient)
 - Removed html-wrappig of non-decriptable messages - to facilitate decryption outside Bridge and/or allow to store such messages as they are
 - Tray icon issues with multiple displays on MacOS